Senior Developer vs Lead Developer: Which One Do You Need?

 The foremost responsibility of lead developers is to act as an informed project manager for the team.
 The project management responsibilities they must fulfill include:

 • Initiating new projects: Lead devs need to kickstart each project by outlining its purpose, goals, requirements, and stakeholders.
-The lead will work with other division heads to determine what kind of project is necessary and what it needs to accomplish.
+The lead will work with other division heads to determine what kind of project is necessary and what resources are required.

-• Planning the project: After a project is initiated, the lead developer will create an in-depth plan that gives a step-by-step explanation of how the project will be completed.
+• Planning the project: After initiating a project, the lead developer will create an in-depth plan explaining how the project will be completed.
 This includes outlining the scope, cost, timelines, risks, and specific team members necessary.

-• Executing the plan: After finalizing the initial plan, the lead developer will collect their team and assign them roles within that plan.
+• Executing the plan: After finalizing the initial plan, the lead developer will collect their team and assign them roles.
 The lead will also revise the plan throughout the execution phase to account for unexpected problems and delays.

-• Monitoring and controlling the process: During project execution, the lead developer is responsible for managing their team and ensuring that the project stays on track.
+• Monitoring and controlling the process: During project execution, the lead developer manages their team and ensures the project stays on track.

 As the project manager, lead developers are responsible for understanding their organization's business operations and those of their department.
 Since the lead developer is also the primary point of contact for other company stakeholders, they have to have a firm grasp of the company's goals and the role their team plays within the company.

-To help their team accomplish their goals, the lead developer must explain the targets they are supposed to meet.
+To help their team accomplish their goals, the lead developer must explain the targets they should meet.
 Lead devs will work with other stakeholders in the company to develop KPIs and assessment standards that accurately track project performance.
 They then work with their team to explain these KPIs and the tasks that must be completed to meet those standards.

 Furthermore, lead developers are responsible for explaining their projects to other divisions.
 A thorough understanding of the company's goals and requirements allows the lead developer to describe their team's progress and needs to other stakeholders.
 As a result, they can ensure they get adequate resources and that their project is valued appropriately by other divisions.

 Code reviews include reading through the code other team members have written to spot mistakes and running the code in a test environment to ensure it works.
-Both types of reviews are necessary to ensure that the program meets quality standards and accomplishes its goals.
+Both reviews are necessary to ensure the program meets quality standards and accomplishes its goals.

 Learn More: No Code Development: Is It Worth It?

-What does a lead developer do?
 Since lead devs are primarily leaders, leadership abilities are among the most essential qualities you can look for in your candidates.
-When you're searching for the perfect lead developer candidate, make sure you're looking for skills such as:
+When searching for the perfect lead developer candidate, make sure you're looking for various skills that point to excellent communication, empathy and understanding, and technical prowess.

 Communication Skills

-Even more so than a senior developer, communication is vital for lead devs.
+Communication is vital for lead developers, even more so than for senior developers.
 A lead developer needs to explain the goals of a project to their team and communicate with the rest of the business.
 Lead developers should be able to clearly communicate with their reports, peers, and company stakeholders both in-person and digitally.

 For example, a lead developer should be able to: